bryanluby/ConferenceNotes/2015-6-AltConf.md

 ## Power up your Animations! - Marin Todorov @icanzilb

 - iOS 9
-    - `UIViewAnitamionOptions` are now `OptionSetType` - can use an empty set or combination of options
+    - `UIViewAnimationOptions` are now `OptionSetType` - can use an empty set or combination of options
-    - spring animations - new CASpringAnimation
+    - spring animations - new `CASpringAnimation`
 - Try different properties
     - `CALayer` - `cornerRadius`, `shadowOpacity`, `shadowOffset`, `shadowColor`, `borderWidth`, `borderColor`
     - `CAShapeLayer` - `lineDashPattern`, `lineDashPhase` ("marching ants")